 Now you are in the middle of your awesome 2 weeks in Colombia.
 After getting to know the cities, Colombian culture, and the tasty coffee region, we will move somewhere warmer.

 You guessed it right.
-We are going to the Carribean coast!
-Not many people realize it, but Colombia has a pretty amazing Carribean coast with blissful beaches.
+We are going to the Caribbean coast!
+Not many people realize it, but Colombia has a pretty amazing Caribbean coast with blissful beaches.
 Just a little teaser below.

 CARTAGENA 2 – 3 DAYS